 So, how can you spend some time on a Thai beach without sharing it with your hundred closest “friends?”
-One answer is Koh Chang, an underappreciated island in Thailand’s east, near the Cambodian border.
+One answer is Koh Chang, an underappreciated island in eastern Thailand, near the Cambodian border.

 I went to Koh Chang mainly to get back into scuba diving, which is what the island is probably most known for.
 But it has lots to do back on land, too, and I also wanted to share some more details to help you plan your own Koh Chang trip.
 Read on for everything you need to know about this less touristy piece of paradise.